Anukul-rai/Anukul-rai/README.md

 ## Introduction 👋

-👋 Hi, I'm a Frontend Developer passionate about building responsive and user-friendly web interfaces.
+👋 Hi!
+I'm a Frontend Developer who loves bringing designs to life.

-💻 Skilled in HTML, CSS, JavaScript, and modern frameworks like React.
+💻 React, JavaScript, and CSS are my tools of choice.
-🎯 I focus on clean code, performance, and great user experiences.
+🎯 Focused on accessibility, performance, and pixel-perfect implementations.
-🚀 Currently learning more about backend integration and full-stack development.
+🚀 Constantly learning and staying current with web technologies.
-📫 Let's connect: [Your Email] | [LinkedIn]
+📫 Let's connect and create something incredible!